hrbrmstr/21-recipes/docs/index.md

 # Preface {-}

-I'm using this as way to familiarize myself with bookdown so I don't make as many mistakes with my web scraping field guide book.
+I'm using this as a way to familiarize myself with bookdown so I don't make as many mistakes with my web scraping field guide book.

 It's based on Matthew R. Russell's [book](https://github.com/ptwobrussell/Recipes-for-Mining-Twitter).
 That book is out of distribution and much of the content is in Matthew's "Mining the Social Web" book.
 There will be _many_ similarities between his "21 Recipes" book and this book _on purpose_.
 I am not claiming originality in this work, just making an R-centric version of the cookbook.